dougalstanton/dougalstanton.net/pages/capoeira-training-diary.markdown

 non-supporting leg curved towards the opponent.
 This gives better positioning for executing a return rabo de arraia or kick from queda de rins.

+### 2013-07-09

+A new guy called Patrick turned up after googling for capoeira so hopefully he'll be back in future weeks.
+Piolho took the class but adjusted slightly to make it more beginner-friendly.
+There was much less terminology and more following actions by watching.
+Like the Papa Leguas class I found this quite hard.

+The new thing we were doing was a transition from a corta capim into a rabo de arraia.
+Start in an esquiva to the side with both hands down, like in starting blocks.
+Swing the extended leg round the front and when it gets past half way place the hands shoulder-width apart in front and kick off with the supporting leg, getting enough air that the extended leg can spin right underneath.
+Use the spin to shift the body with it, switching legs so the extended leg becomes the base and the jumping leg whips round in a rabo de arraia.

+Somehow I was doing something subtly different on my left and right side so one side I was changing legs but the other side I was just following through with the spinning leg as a rabo de arraia.
+Definitely needs more work!
+Not to mention it's a killer on the legs.